 A The explanation of “disqualified persons” in the instructions is not particularly helpful.
 In plain words, the IRS wants to know – 1) Are any board members related, by blood or marriage? and 2) Have any board members made a donation (directly, or indirectly through businesses or foundations they control) of $5,000 or more?

-Q Can our organization charge
+Q Can our organization charge for services?

 A Yes, see what other non-profits offering similar services charge, and base your fees on that, or set your fees at a level that most people likely to need services can afford, or set your fees as low as you feasibly can, with the

 difference to be made up by donations, or establish a sliding scale for fees based on income and family size.